Jonathan2251/lbd/_sources/gpu.rst.txt

 analysis will provide many optimization opporturnities in register allocation, transformation and code generation [#llvm-uniformity]_.

-Now, you find llvm IR expanding from cpu to gpu becoming influentially more and more.
-And actually, llvm IR expanding from version 3.1 util now as I can feel.
+LLVM IR expansion from CPU to GPU is becoming increasingly influential.
+In fact, LLVM IR has been expanding steadily from version 3.1 until now, as I have observed.

 Accelerate ML/DL on OpenCL/SYCL
 -------------------------------